casouri/paip-lisp/docs/chapter4.md

 GPS: The Genera
 Problem Solver

-There are now in the world machines that think.
+>There are now in the world machines that think.

 —Herbert Simon

 Nobel Prize-winning Al researcher

-I I 1 he General Problem Solver, developed in 1957 by Alan Newell and Herbert Simon, em- I bodied a grandiose vision: a single computer program that could solve any problem,

-JL given a suitable description of the problem.
+The General Problem Solver, developed in 1957 by Alan Newell and Herbert Simon, embodied a grandiose vision: a single computer program that could solve any problem, given a suitable description of the problem.
 GPS caused quite a stir when it was introduced, and some people in AI felt it would sweep in a grand new era of intelligent machines.
 Simon went so far as to make this statement about his creation: